hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/heatmapViewer-1.png" style="display: block; margin: auto;" />
+*Heatmap showing marker median relative expression for all clusters*
 It is to note that the markers used by SPADE as clustering markers are shown in bold.

 ## <a name="boxplot_viewer_function"/> 6.4 Visualization of clusters abundance in different biological conditions (Boxplot Viewer)